 2.2.2 The Will Theory and the Interest Theory

 There are two main theories of the function of rights: the will theory and the interest theory.
-Each presents itself as capturing an ordinary understanding of what rights do for those who hold them.
+Each theory presents itself as capturing an ordinary understanding of what rights do for those who hold them.
 Which theory offers the better account of the functions of rights has been the subject of spirited dispute, literally for ages.

 Interest theorists disagree.
-Interest theorists maintain that the function of a right is to further the right-holder's interests.
-An owner has a right, according to the interest theory, not because owners have choices, but because the ownership makes owners better off.
+Interest theorists maintain that the function of a right is to further the right-holder’s interests.
+An owner has a right, according to the interest theorist, not because owners have choices, but because the ownership makes owners better off.
 A promisee has a right because promisees have some interest in the performance of the promise, or (alternatively) some interest in being able to form voluntary bonds with others.
-Rights, the interest theorist says, are the Hohfeldian incidents you have that are good for you.
+Your rights, the interest theorist says, are the Hohfeldian incidents you have that are good for you.

 The contest between will-based and interest-based theories of the function of rights has been waged for hundreds of years.
 Influential will theorists include Kant, Savigny, Hart, Kelsen, Wellman, and Steiner.
 Important interest theorists include Bentham, Ihering, Austin, Lyons, MacCormick, Raz, and Kramer.
-Each theory has stronger and weaker aspects as an account of what rights do for rightholders.
+Each theory has stronger and weaker points as an account of what rights do for rightholders.

 The will theory captures the powerful link between rights and normative control.
 To have a right is to have the ability to determine what others may and may not do, and so to exercise authority over a certain domain of affairs.
 The resonant connection between rights and authority (the authority to control what others may do) is for will theorists a matter of definition.